BenRogersWPG/WebSearch/README.md

 2. Right click and select "Web Search" from dropdown menu
 3. Select the search engine you want to use (add more in the extension settings)

-### Via Manual Entry 🆕
+### Via Search Bar 🆕

 1. Use the keyboard shortcut ```Alt + ` ``` or Command Palette entry of Web Search
-2. Type in the search term you want to search for
+2. Type in the search term you want to search for into the search bar
 3. Select the search engine you want to use (add more in the extension settings)

 ### Via Keyboard Shortcut ⌨️